 Building a Support System

-No matter what your situation looks like, remember the bigger picture.
-You are leading your children through a potentially scary and difficult time.
 Rather than letting it overwhelm you, use the opportunity to grow stronger as a family and instill certain values.
 On a larger scale, the Coronavirus pandemic has emphasized the interconnectedness of our world and our responsibility in the health and safety of others.

 Below we’ve shared some of the tips from LaSalle Network’s own working parents.

 Be confident in your abilities: There's a saying - if you have an urgent project, give it to a working mom- they know how to prioritize and manufacture time better than anyone.
-While that's true in day to day life, being at home with your kids while working presents a whole different challenge.
+While that's true in day-to-day life, being at home with your kids while working presents a whole different challenge.
 Know that in this new time with COVID, parents around the country are in the same boat.
 Empathy for a toddler interruption has never been higher.
 Take solace that we're all in this together.

 Set realistic expectations: Setting small, realistic goals lets me feel like I had a “win” every day.
 By being realistic in my expectations and goals I feel like I can achieve so much more.